political points

 - Thomas, February 1, 2025

-Chaos, drama, lack of accountability, and a scarcity of ethics hinder progress in achieving legislative agendas and should not be embraced by national, state, or local leaders who genuinely want what is good for the nation.
+Chaos, drama, a lack of accountability, and a scarcity of ethics hinder progress in achieving legislative agendas and should not be tolerated by national, state, or local leaders who genuinely want what is best for the nation.

 - Thomas, January 31, 2025